w3c/wot/registry-analysis/Readme.md

 - Technical submission mechanism.
 How does a binding get submitted?
 Is it a PR, an issue linking to an existing document, or an email?
 See the submission mechanism fields above.
 - Whether we should have one or multiple registries

+### Registry Template

+Submission template vs. what lives in the registry entry

+A set of files and requirements for each file

+At the top level, markdown file similar to the use case template that describes the binding, YAML template for git workflow

+- name of binding
+- maintainers
+- protocols

+Same content as existing binding
+- HTML specification file using respec
+- JSON Schema
+- Ontology files including JSON-LD context for TDs

+(Think about how to manage the set of semantic artifacts/ontologies)

+Create a repository template to make it easy for people to create new bindings

 ## Appendix

 ### Useful Resources